labex-labs/open-source-labs/python/practical-python/lab-03-02-more-functions-more-on-functions/step11.md

 # Argument Passing

 When you call a function, the argument variables are names that refer to the passed values.
-These values are NOT copies (see [section 2.7](../02_Working_with_data/07_Objects.md)).
+These values are NOT copies.
 If mutable data types are passed (e.g. lists, dicts), they can be modified _in-place_.

 ```python
 def foo(items):